 You also get a guarantee that your fonts will be seen by many people.

-In this section, I will try to give you a glimpse of the knowledge you should have before you start designing your first type.
+In this section, I will try to give you a glimpse of the knowledge you should have before you draw your own font.

 The lists of terms I’ll try to explain are not full.
-I provide links to awesome resources, use them to deepen your knowledge on a given topic.
-If you are not new to the field, just more to the next section that is more practical.
+I provide links to some awesome resources, so use them to deepen your knowledge on a given topic.
+If you are not new to the field, you can just move to the next section that is more practical.